Program Requirements

 Terms: Fall 2024

-Instructors: Humphries, Murray Mitchell; Elliott, Kyle; McKinney, Melissa; Roy, Denis (Fall)
+Instructors: Humphries, Murray; Elliott, Kyle; McKinney, Melissa; Roy, Denis (Fall)

 Prerequisite: WILD 307 and ENVB 305 or permission of the instructor.